nagasudhirpulla/taming_python/blog/skills/matplotlib_format_axis_ticks.md

 ![matplotlib_multiplelocator_demo](https://github.com/nagasudhirpulla/taming_python/raw/master/blog/skills/assets/img/matplotlib_multiplelocator_demo.PNG)

 ### Setting axis tick labels manually using 'FixedFormatter'
-`FixedFormatter` should be generally used aln
+`FixedFormatter` should be generally used along with `FixedLocator`.
+Otherwise the labels and ticks may not match most of the times.
 ```python
 import matplotlib.pyplot as plt
 x = [0,1,2,3,4,5,6,7,8]